molleweide/qmk_keymap_ergodox_ez/README.md

 # todo ---------------------------------------------------------

+- add new modular file from which I import functions that I can use with marcus.

+- VIM TABULAR >>> can I use this to more easilly manage the qmk syntax in code???

+- key > turn off rgb lights

+* add / to numpad!!!

+* switch disc/cont.

+* add a repeat button > that makes it possible to repeat a char without double hitting it.

+* mirror mouse mode for right hand.

-- why are the steps of the mouse pointer not linear.
+* why are the steps of the mouse pointer not linear.
-- make 12 directions like the clock > 1 in upper right
-  all the numbers can be the same positions but I have to create a shift in the trig funcs so that 1 becomes 1 on a clock.

-- `_BAS` add symbols to bottom layer.
+* `_BAS` add symbols to bottom layer.

-- Index_finger layer?
+* Index_finger layer?

-- mod keys in all layers
+* mod keys in all layers

-- spacing keys
+* spacing keys
   enter, space, backspace, tab

-- where put `RESET`
+* where put `RESET`

-- add show mouse key >> make moure spin in cicles.
+* add show mouse key >> make moure spin in cicles.

-- reverse repeat.
+* reverse repeat.

   ---

 # general thoughts and todos